Judiciary Class 8

 Do all the Citizens of India have a Right and Access to the Courts?

 Every citizen of India has a right to justice through the courts.
-However, access to courts is still difficult for a vast majority of the poor in India as it involves a lot of money, paperwork as well as time.
+However, access to courts is still difficult for a vast majority of the poor in India as it involves a lot of money, paperwork as well and time.

 Leave a Reply